rstudio/rstudio-docker-products/helper/float/README.md

 If you want to test floating licenses locally.
 You will need to do the following:

-- Request a floating license key (these are different from normal license keys)
+- Request a floating license key from support@rstudio.com
 - Ensure that the floating license key works within a hypervisor (by default, they do not)

 Then run: